| | | | |

 Giant Wall Map

-Apps also help make learning geography fun.
+Apps help make learning geography fun.

 Stack the States and Countries

-• Stack the Countries – As you learn country capitals, landmarks, geographic locations, and more, you can actually touch, move, and drop the animated countries anywhere on the screen.
-Carefully build a stack of countries that reaches the checkered line to win each level.
-You can choose to focus on just one specific continent or play the whole world.
-You can also select which types of questions are asked.
-Stack the Countries provides 193 country flash cards and colorful interactive maps of the continents.
-Use them to brush up on your world geography before you play or as a handy reference tool.
+• Stack the Countries – As your child learns about country capitals, landmarks, geographic locations, and more, they can move and drop the animated countries anywhere on the screen.
+As with Stack the States, they work on building a stack of countries in order to move through the levels.
+A nice thing about this game is that you can choose to focus on one specific continent or play the whole world, depending on what your homeschool class is covering in geography at any given time.
+Stack the Countries provides 193 country flash cards and colorful interactive maps of the continents as a fun way of learning geography.

 For the artsy/crafty students in your house, try having them Create Their Own Atlases.